wasef-c/emotion_rec/README.md

 The  proposed model will be a multi-class LSTM model for emotion recognition of speech signals.

-It will uses data from the following datasets
+It uses data from the following datasets

       Toronto Emotional Speech Set Data (TESS) - Two actresses, 2800 samples